Miszamm/ms-ktm/README.md

 - jQuery developers for all the work and great documentation
 - Microsoft for developing VScode and providing it free of charge
 - Traversy Media, Academind, Pretty Printed, Code and Create, Benjamin Siegel and Dark Code for sharing their proffesional knowledge
-- Code Institute team for their time and passing their knowledge specially Tim Nelson for shering his knowledge.
+- Code Institute team for their time and passing their knowledge specially Tim Nelson.
 Mini project presented by Tim is a fundation for this project.
 - The Art of Routing in Flask documentation which helped me understanding the concept of routing (register, sign-in, etc)
 - I would like to thank everyone who suported me with development of this project not only at home but in general, specially StackOverflow comunity for making their content available online.
-- Last but not least my very best mentor Felipe Souza Alarcon for his constant support, proffesional advice and motivation even ehen things are not going ahead according to plan.
+- Last but not least my very best mentor Felipe Souza Alarcon for his constant support, proffesional advice and motivation even when things were not going according to plan.